Shriek of the Mutilated: Plot

-Professor Ernst Prell, an investigator of Yeti sightings, embarks on a field trip into the mountains with four graduate students: Keith Henshaw, Karen Hunter, Tom Nash and Lynn Kelly.
-The night before the trip, the professor invites Keith to dinner at a restaurant, where he samples an exotic dish named "gin sung."
-The rest of Dr. Prell's students attend an off-campus party where they encounter a former student, turned alcoholic groundskeeper, named Spencer St. Clair, who is there with his wife April.
-St. Clair proceeds to tell everyone within earshot the story of Prell's last Yeti-seeking field trip, which only he and the professor survived.
+Professor Ernst Prell, a Yeti investigator, is leading four graduate students on a field trip into the mountains: Keith, Karen, Tom and Lynn.
+The night before the trip, the professor invites Keith to dinner, where he samples an exotic dish named "gin sung".
+The rest of Prell's students attend an off-campus party where they encounter a former student, Spencer St. Clair, who tells everyone the story of Prell's last expedition, which only he and the professor survived.

-After the party, Spencer continues to drink, and upon returning home fights with his wife and cuts her throat with an electric carving knife.
-Afterwards, he climbs into the bathtub fully clothed.
-He is killed by his not quite dead wife, who drags a toaster into the bathroom and dumps it into the bath, electrocuting him.
+After the party, Spencer continues drinking and, upon returning home, fights with his wife and slits her throat.
+Afterwards, he climbs into the bathtub and is killed by his struggling wife, who dumps a toaster into the bath, electrocuting him.

-In the morning, the professor travels by van with his students to Boot Island, where his friend Dr. Karl Werner lives.
-Werner has recently seen the Yeti on his island, and conjectures that he was marooned there by melting winter ice.
-He introduces the others to a mute Native American manservant named Laughing Crow.
-The group have dinner, which is again "gin sung," then go to sleep after one of the students, Tom, sings a song about the Yeti.
+In the morning, Prell travels with his students to Boot Island, where his friend Dr. Karl Werner lives with his mute Native American manservant, Laughing Crow.
+Werner has recently seen the Yeti and posits that he was marooned there by melting winter ice.
+The group dine on "gin sung" then go to sleep after one of the students, Tom, sings a song about the Yeti.

-The next day, the professor and his students begin their search in the woods of the island.
+The next day, the group begins their search in the woods.
 Tom sneaks off to go hunting and is killed by the Yeti.
-The rest of the group look for Tom the next morning.
-Karen finds only his rifle and his severed leg.
-Meanwhile, Lynn goes into Dr. Werner's greenhouse and sees something that frightens her; she runs into the woods and is also killed by the Yeti.
+They search for Tom the next morning, but Karen finds only his rifle and severed leg.
+Lynn becomes frightened by something in Werner's greenhouse, runs into the woods and is killed by the Yeti.

-At the house, the remaining students find that the phone is out of order.
+The students discover the house phone is out of order.
 The professor decides to use Tom's leg as bait to lure the Yeti into a trap.
-The plan fails, however, as Prell returns to the house claiming he was knocked down by the monster, who escapes with the leg in its jaws.
-Prell then decides to try again, using Lynn's body as bait.
-Karen tries to hide the body in the greenhouse, where she discovers the rest of Tom's body, and passes out.
-When she awakes, Dr. Prell tells her it must have been a dream as she was asleep for quite some time.
-Karen doesn't believe him, leading them all back to the greenhouse where they uncover Lynn's body.
+The plan fails, and Prell returns to the house claiming he was knocked down by the monster, who escaped with the leg.
+Prell decides to try again, using Lynn's body as bait.
+Karen tries to hide it in the greenhouse, where she discovers the rest of Tom's body and passes out.
+When she awakens, Prell tells her it must have been a dream, but she doesn't believe him, leading them back to the greenhouse where they uncover Lynn's body.